 By Lindsay Peyton

 A number of congregations in the Texas Annual Conference have transitioned to the single board model, streamlining their organizational structure.
 With a single board model, multiple administrative committees are combined into one entity.
 Congregations report that this way of organizing leadership allows for more nimble and efficient decision-making.

-Jim Bass, Senior Pastor at Friendswood Methodist, said that adopting to single board model made it easier for his congregation to focus on their primary mission -- making disciples of Jesus Christ for the transformation of the world.
+Jim Bass, Senior Pastor at Friendswood Methodist, said that adopting to single board model of made it easier for his congregation to focus on their primary mission — making disciples of Jesus Christ for the transformation of the world.

 “Too often, we’re spending energy on church business instead of the business of the church, which is what Jesus calls us to do,” Bass explained.